Acefxx/Fetcher/README.md

 # Fetcher
-C# Windows Forms - Demo component Application
+C# Windows Forms - Console Processing Application

+This form built console application takes a series of commands in through an input control, allowing user intervention and input processing to produce a series of outputs.